kan01234/post/_posts/2025-06-25-redis-skip-list.md

 categories: datastore
 ---

-# 🔍 How Redis Achieves O(1) Operations — And When It Doesn’t

 Redis is renowned for its blazing-fast performance, often delivering sub-millisecond responses.
 A common claim is that many Redis operations run in **O(1)** time.
 But what exactly does that mean—and when does it not hold true?

 Let’s break it down.